 - Grated Parmesan cheese, for garnish (optional)

-- Burrata or fresh mozzarella cheese, for serving (optional)
+- Burrata or fresh mozzarella cheese, torn into pieces, for serving (optional)

 - Red pepper flakes, for serving (optional)

-- Return skillet to stove over medium-high heat.
-Add sausage to skillet and cook 5 minutes, breaking meat up with back of spoon as it cooks.
-Sausage may still be pink after 5 minutes and that's OK.
-Carefully remove excess fat and discard.
+- Meanwhile, heat large high-sided skillet over medium.
+Add sausage to skillet and cook 4 minutes, breaking meat up with back of spoon as it cooks.

-- Add remaining 1/3 cup wine to pan and cook 1 minute, scraping up brown bits on bottom of pan.
+- Add wine to pan and cook 1 minute, scraping up brown bits on bottom of pan.

 - Garnish pasta with basil and/or parsley and Parmesan cheese, and top with burrata and red pepper flakes, if desired.